Aymen-Tirchi/op-stack-deployer/README.md

 ```bash
 go run generate_keys/generate_keys.go
 ```
 This script will generate the keys of each role and store them in a text file named `keys.txt` in the root directory of the project.
-The `keys.txt` file will contain the addresses and private keys for the Admin, Proposer, Batcher, and Sequencer accounts.
+The `keys.txt` file will contain the addresses and private keys for the `Admin`, `Proposer`, `Batcher`, and `Sequencer` accounts.

 4. Configure your network